Digital Media, Technology and Society MA

 Develop advanced digital fluency, critical insight, collaborative decision making and cross-cultural awareness.

-- digital communicator
+- digital communication executive

 - media strategist